josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🏛️_Chaps_Be_Serious/README.md

-# 🏛️ Chaps, Be Serious
+# 🏛️ Chaps, Be Serious.
 **First created:** 2025-11-15 | **Last updated:** 2025-12-23
 *Satirical notes on Parliament, the Civil Service, and the maintenance of a functioning state.*
 <!--